 There’s a lot to be said about the pros and cons of specific applicant tracking systems, but it’s a must-have no matter which one you choose.
-Much like the CRM has become indispensable for organizing contacts, applicant tracking software performs a similar function.
-There are many modern options to choose from, even Google has a product.
+Much like the CRM has become indispensable for organizing contacts, an ATS performs a similar function.
+There are many modern ATS options to choose from, even Google has a product.

 Lever is a popular choice for forward-thinking brands because of its easy user interface and pre-screening capabilities.
 It also provides reporting on total candidates for a position, how long it took to hire and the applicant sources.

 7. Track talent with a Candidate CRM

-Beyond the typical applicant tracking system where a candidate selects themselves for your position, you can also build out a talent pipeline with candidate CRMs.
+Beyond the typical applicant tracking system where a candidate selects themselves for your position, you can also build out a talent pool with candidate CRMs.
 You can then filter passive candidates, nurtured candidates and communication before passing to your ATS.

 By using this method, you can build out personas and profiles to help you passively find talent before ever posting a job.
 You can surface top-notch candidates and then reach out or engage in a conversation before the official description hits the career page.

 Conclusion: Measure Your Results & Preserve The Candidate Experience

 Your team needs to measure and consider the results during outreach and recruiting.
-The tactics that have worked in the past may no longer be relevant.
+The tactics that have worked in the past during your hiring process may no longer be relevant.
 Setting KPIs for points like days to offer and qualified candidates per opening will help.

 Recruiting tactics will span everything from soft skills to concrete data.
 These two work hand-in-hand to make your recruiting efforts as solid as possible.

-Your team probably does not need every available recruiting tool in your digital workplace.
+Your recruiting team probably does not need every available recruiting tool in the digital workplace.
 However, leveraging tools to their fullest capability can separate innovative recruiters from good ones.